 \subsection{Benchmarking on LETOR 4.0}

 We tested our method on the MQ2007-agg and MQ2008-agg list aggregation benchmarks~\cite{qin10letor}.
 The goal in these challenges is to aggregate 21 and 25 different rankers respectively over a set of query-document pairs.
-Each dataset has 5 pre-defined cross-validation folds with each fold providing a training, testing and validation dataset (60\%/20\%/20\%).
+Each data set has 5 pre-defined cross-validation folds with each fold providing a training, testing and validation data set (60\%/20\%/20\%).
 We trained our model on the training set and tested on the testing set, leaving the validation set unused since we have no hyperparameters.

 In the following we consider two types of experts: either experts $\{R_j\}$ are top-$k$ experts, that is they only rank the best $k$ samples from $\Omega$, or experts are bottom-$k$ experts, that is they identify the worst $k$ samples from $\Omega$.
 We call our proposed method RAGS-⊤ and RAGS-⊥ respectively.
-We assume that the ranked documents in the benchmark datasets are either top-$k$ or bottom-$k$ respectively, with potentially different numbers of documents $k$ labeled by each expert.
+We assume that the ranked documents in the benchmark data sets are either top-$k$ or bottom-$k$ respectively, with potentially different numbers of documents $k$ labelled by each expert.
 Ties are given the average rank of tied documents.

 To evaluate the agreement, we use the standard evaluation tool from the LETOR website\footnote{\url{http://research.microsoft.com/letor}}, which implements the Normalised Discounted Cumulative Gain (NDCG).
-In \cref{fig:mq-agg:2007}, we see that our approach RAGS-⊤ performs better than all other methods at any selection size on the MQ2007-agg dataset.
-Indeed, we also perform better than \citet{qin10promra} where the best result uses a coset-permutation distance based stagewise (CPS) model with Spearman's ρ in a probabilistic model.
-Recall that our approach considers the multivariate Spearmans' ρ whereas \citet{qin10promra} uses bivariate Spearman's ρ in a pairwise fashion.
+In \cref{fig:mq-agg:2007}, we see that our approach RAGS-⊤ performs better than all other methods at any selection size on the MQ2007-agg data set.
+Indeed, we also perform better than \citet{qin10promra} where the best result uses a coset-permutation distance based stagewise (CPS) model with Spearman's $\rho$ in a probabilistic model.
+Recall that our approach considers the multivariate Spearman's $\rho$ whereas \citet{qin10promra} uses bivariate Spearman's $\rho$ in a pairwise fashion.
 For MQ2008-agg (\cref{fig:mq-agg:2008}), again our approach performs better than all other methods.